Beginning with a Story Template enables you to quickly create and customize a professional-looking video.

 Customizing the Story Template

-Begin by editing the components of the brand configuration: logo, colors, text styles, fonts, and button shape.
+Begin by editing the brand components: logo, colors, text styles, and button style.

 Continue to customize the Story Template according to your preferences.
 Following are the major components that you can change: